darktable-org/dtdocs/content/module-reference/utility-modules/lighttable/styles.md

 view: lighttable
 ---

-Store an image's [history stack](../../../darkroom/processing-modules-and-pixelpipe/history-stack.md) as a named style and apply styles to selected images.
+Create named styles from selected images' [history stacks](../../../darkroom/processing-modules-and-pixelpipe/history-stack.md) and apply styles to selected images.

-Styles can either be created within this panel or in the [history stack module](../darkroom/history-stack.md) in the darkroom.
+Styles can either be created within this panel or in the [history stack](../darkroom/history-stack.md) module in the darkroom.

 A list of all available styles is displayed at the top of the module.
-A search field above the list allows you to input a text string which can be used to filter styles by their name or description.
+A search field above the list allows you to locate a style by name or description.
 This module also allows styles to be edited and deleted.

 Double-click on a style name to apply that style to all selected images.

 # module controls

 create duplicate
-: When applying a style to selected images, ticking this box creates a duplicate of the image before applying the style.
-Disable this option if you want to try various styles without creating multiple duplicates.
-Beware that in this case any existing history stack is overwritten and cannot be recovered.
+: When applying a style to images, tick this box to create a duplicate of each image before applying the chosen style to that duplicate.
+Disable this option to apply the chosen style directly to the selected images.
+Beware that in this case any existing history stack is overwritten (depending on the mode -- see below) and cannot be recovered.

 mode
 : As with the [history stack](./history-stack.md) module, this combobox allows you to either "append" the style to the current history stack or to "overwrite" the history stack of the target image.